Soojong Kim, Ph.D.

-He holds B.S. and M.S. degrees in Electrical Engineering and Computer Science from Seoul National University.
-He worked at Samsung Electronics as a researcher.
-He also earned his Master degree in Sociology at Seoul National University.
+Soojong Kim recently defended his dissertation at the Annenberg School for Communication at the University of Pennsylvania.
+His research centers around computational social science, network science, and data science.
+Kim holds B.S. and M.S. degrees in Electrical Engineering and Computer Science from Seoul National University.
+He worked at Samsung Electronics as a computer scientist and engineer for several years.
+He also studied sociology as a masters student at Seoul National University.

 ▹Hopkins, D., Kim, E., Kim, S., (2017).
 Does Newspaper Coverage Influence or Reflect Public Perceptions of the Economy, Research & Politics

-▹Stevenson, H. C., Jemmott, L. S., Jemmott, J. B., White, S. L., Talley, L. M., Chittamuru, D., Kim, S., (Under Review).
-Efficacy and Mediation of a Racial Literacy-Infused Barbershop-based Intervention to Reduce Violence Retaliation for Young African American Men: A Cluster-Randomized Controlled Trial, Health Psychology.
+▹Stevenson, H. C., Jemmott, L. S., Jemmott, J. B., White, S. L., Talley, L. M., Chittamuru, D., & Kim, S., Efficacy and Mediation of a Racial Literacy-Infused Barbershop-based Intervention to Reduce Violence Retaliation for Young African American Men: A Cluster-Randomized Controlled Trial, Under Review

-▹Kim, S., “Directionality of Information Flow and Echoes without Chambers,” National Communication Association (NCA) Annual Convention, Salt Lake City, UT, November 2018.
-(Accepted.)
+▹Kim, S., “Directionality of Information Flow and Echoes without Chambers,” Annual International Communication Association (ICA) Conference, Washington DC, May 2019.

 ▹Kim, S., “Creating Echo Chamber: How Biased Flow of Information Can Be Engineered,” International Conference on Computational Social Science, Evanston, IL, July 2018.
 (Accepted.)